djstrikanova/effect_scanner/README.md

 For testing, I use the program DB Browser for SQLite.
 Knex allows us to change databases later if we want, but I find SQLlite easiest to test with. https://sqlitebrowser.org/

-An array of all collected batches is stored in a SQLite DB.
+All collected batches are stored in a SQLite DB.
 The script pulls from [getBatches](https://effectai.github.io/effect-js/classes/Force.html#getBatches) to collect X number of batches to be scanned.
 It is recommended to first run a full scan with "DRY_RUN" set to true.
 This will store all batches into the DB.
 Afterwards, in all subsequent runs "DRY_RUN" can be set to false which would result in messages being sent to specified Discord and Telegram channels whenever a new batch is scanned.
 When a pulled batch is different, the DB entry is updated and the Discord and Telegram messages updated as well.

 # ENV Variables